The-Incipisphere/The-Tome-Of-All-Tomes/docs/guides/howToUseMultiblocked2Properly.md

 # How to use Multiblocked2

-Multiblocked2 is.. a pretty powerful mod.
+Multiblocked2 is.. a pretty powerful mod, to say the least.
 Hell, some would even call it a ***tool*** rather than a mod.

 It allows players to make pretty complex machines, multiblocks and recipes, with built-in compatibility for other major mods like Create, Gregtech Modern, Mekanism, and even Pneumaticcraft: Repressurised.